python-discord/code-jam-11/presentation/presentation.md

 ### Additional features

-At last, <Name> has a built-in error handler to catch and show well formatted error messages to the user, directing them to the GitHub repository where they can report the issue, instead of letting the command fail silently.
+At last, Lumina Tracker has a built-in error handler to catch and show well formatted error messages to the user, directing them to the GitHub repository where they can report the issue, instead of letting the command fail silently.

 ---